 If the database does not fit into memory and if searches are random, attempting to increase the values set on these attributes does not help directory performance.
 In fact, changing these attributes may harm overall performance.

-The attributes of each database used to store directory data, including the server configuration data in the
+The attributes of each database used to store directory data can be resized.

 To improve the cache hit ratio on search operations, increase the amount of data that the Directory Server maintains in the database cache, as described in Section 6.5, “Setting the Database Cache Size”